-Learn how freelance web designers and developers can better prepare clients for the final website review and get an email template to use in your business.
+Learn how freelance web designers and developers can better prepare clients for the final website review and get a free email template.

 If you’ve been freelancing or offering web design or web development services to clients for any length of time, you’ve likely heard the phrase, “90% of the work is in the final 10% of the project.”
 It stems from the common experience of encountering more work than expected at the end of a project and having to work so hard to wrap it up that it feels as if finishing the project requires more work than the entire rest of the project put together.

 The final 10% of a website project is the most critical to get right.

 The final 10% of a project affects the overall perception of a client’s experience with you, the potential for future work, the quality of their testimonial, and the opportunity to earn lucrative referrals.
 Even if the client had an incredible experience leading up to launch, if a mistake happens in the final 10%, it can tarnish the entire relationship.
 That’s why educating clients about the final website review and website launch is so important.

 The final 10% of your website projects need to run smoothly without any surprises or delays.
 To achieve this, you need to:

 - Simplify the homestretch of your projects with a consistent documented process, quality control checklists, and clear communication.

 - Educate the client about what happens during a launch, how it will work, what is included, and what will require a change order.

 - Prepare the client for launch by walking them through the final website review and approval process and what you need them to do.

 When the website theme/template is built, the content and imagery is added, and everything has been tested, the client needs to review the site and do one of two things: